nhsuk/manage-vaccinations-in-schools/docs/releasing.md

 # Releasing

-Our default branch for making changes is `main`: new features and non-urgent bug fixes should be merged into here.
+Our default branch for making changes is `next`: new features and non-urgent bug fixes should be merged into here.

 The `release` branch is a reference to what is in production at any point in